 Will I still be covered whilst I am driving in Europe?

-It is probable that after the transition period you will need an International Driving permit in addition to your current UK drivers license.
-But don’t worry, these are easy to find and usually cheap too.
-If you’re taking your own vehicle then you may need a green card, or proof of insurance and a GB sticker for your car.
+It is probable that after the transition period, you will need an international driving permit in addition to your current UK driver's license, but don’t worry, these are easy to find and usually cheap too.
+If you’re taking your own vehicle then you'll need a physical copy of a green card and a GB sticker for your car.